Who Is This Credit Card Best For?

-But PNC points are worth a fraction of a penny each, so for most people, the rewards are quite meager.
+But PNC points are worth a fraction of a penny each, so the rewards are quite meager for most people.
 In fact, 4 points per $1 wouldn’t even get you 1% cash back—the baseline value for most rewards cards.

 If you have an eligible PNC checking account, you can earn up to 75% more points on every purchase, but even then, you’ll earn no more than 1.4% on every dollar you spend if you redeem for cash back.
 That’s not terrible, but definitely not compelling, especially with the hoops you have to jump through to get it.
 (We’ll get to the account balance requirements in a minute.)

 The one worthwhile use of your points may be travel bookings, which are the most valuable redemption options.
 But even then, you’ll need the rewards boost from an eligible PNC account to get a competitive value.
 In other words, if you aren’t a frequent traveler and don’t keep thousands in the bank, there are plenty of more rewarding credit cards with simpler structures.